DC 7630Gynecological Conditions38 CFR § 4.116

 The VA rates Malignant neoplasms of the breast under Diagnostic Code (DC) 7630, governed by 38 CFR 38 CFR § 4.116.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Malignant neoplasms of the breast qualify for TDIU (Total Disability Individual Unemployability)?
+Can Malignant neoplasms of the breast qualify for TDIU?

-What evidence do I need to establish service connection for Malignant neoplasms of the breast?
+What evidence supports a higher rating for Malignant neoplasms of the breast?

-What is the C&P exam like for Malignant neoplasms of the breast?
+What happens at the C&P exam for Malignant neoplasms of the breast?

 Get a Personalized Rating Analysis